LamonatoAndrea/KringleCon4/04. Slot Machine Investigation/README.md

 }
 ```

-Over a certain amount (presumably 500 credits), the system starts complaining with the message “You won... but something looks suspicious to me.” but does not actually block further tampered requests:
+Over a certain amount (presumably 500 credits), the system starts complaining with the message `You won... but something looks suspicious to me.` but does not actually block further tampered requests:
 ```js
 {
   "success": true,